KevinWMatthews/blog_jekyll/_drafts/rust-ownership.md

 Instead of using the existing reference `y`, create a new reference.
 This allows the original reference to go out of scope before `z` is created.

-I'm using shadowing to recreate `y` but any name will do.
+Of course, one need not recreate `y`; any name will do.

 Note that `z` can not be used after `y` is created again!
 This would reintroduce the same problem.